Jesperkemist/documentation-test-v1/docs/data_schemas/device_stack/layers/layer.md

 ### Top level
 ??? "name"
     A sensible name for the layer.
-A good default is the trade name of the material, possibly with an addition of the microstructure.
+A good default is the trade name of the primary material in the layer, possibly with an addition of the microstructure, or doping conditions

     * type: str
     * examples: